Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Graph Structure and Membership Advantage

-\subsubsection{Effect of sampling type}
+\subsubsection{Effect of Sampling Type}

 When comparing different sampling strategies for constructing the training graph, we would expect higher performance gap when train graphs are snowball sampled.
 The rational behind this is that with random sampling, despite disrupting the graph structure, we obtain a i.i.d. node distribution.
 In contrast, snowball sampling introduces bias by expanding from a seed set, increasing the likelihood of sampling nodes that are structurally similar or closely connected.
-While the expected trend is observed over all datasets there are a few exceptions for smaller train sizes.
+While the expected trend is observed over all datasets there are a few exceptions when $10\%$ of nodes were used for training.
+Overall the observed performance gaps are highest for low homophilic dataset \chameleon and lowest for \pubmed.

-\subsubsection{Effect of edge access}
+\subsubsection{Effect of Edge Access}

-The performance gap varies depending on the level of graph access.
-The gap is usually smallest when all edges are used (\alledges) and largest when no edges are used (\nograph).
-This highlights the benefit of including inter-train-test edges in improving test-time predictions.
-There are again a few excpetions mainly for \pubmed when performance gap using the original split is higher than using no edges which might indicate that features alone might be more informative for the task at hand.